Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 Duration: 5

 This guide outlines the process for creating a video search and summarization workflow in Snowflake Notebook on Container Runtime.
-Videos stored in an S3 bucket are processed to generate embeddings using the Twelve Labs API, with parallelization achieved through a Snowpark Python User Defined Table Function (UDTF).
+Videos stored in the cloud storage are processed to generate embeddings using the Twelve Labs API, with parallelization achieved through a Snowpark Python User Defined Table Function (UDTF).
 These embeddings are stored in a Snowflake table using the VECTOR datatype, enabling efficient similarity searches with VECTOR_COSINE_SIMILARITY.
 Text queries are converted into embeddings using the same API to find the top N matching video clips.
 Audio from these clips is extracted using MoviePy and transcribed with Whisper.
 Finally, Cortex Complete is used to summarize the results, including video details, timestamps, and transcripts.

 ### What is Container Runtime?